Alternating Linearization for Structured Regularization Problems: Numerical experiments

-Next we investigate how our method approaches the optimal objective function value compared to other methods.
-Using the above simulated data set with $n=1000$, $p=5000$, and $\lambda=0.1$, we run three methods to convergence and plot the objective function value attained along the iterations.
-We obtain the optimal value $\mathcal{L}^{*}$ from SQOPT.
-At each iteration, we can calculate the difference between the optimal value and the current function value.
-The plots in Figure \ref{fig:Obj} demonstrate how far the methods are from the optimal value along the iterations.
-We also provide in Figure \ref{fig:Change} the dependence of the running time of ALIN on the dimensions of the problem, to illustrate its scalability.
+In Figure \ref{fig:Change} we provide the dependence of the running time of ALIN on the dimensions of the problem, to illustrate its scalability.
 The efficiency of the method is due mainly to its good convergence properties, but also to the efficiency of the preconditioned conjugate gradient method for solving the subproblems.
 It employs sparse data structures and converges rapidly.
 Usually, between 10 and 20 iterations of the conjugate gradient method are sufficient to find the solution of a subproblem.

 The update test \eqref{update} is an essential element of the ALIN method.
 For example, in a case with $n=1000$, $p=5000$, and $\lambda=0.1$, the update of $\hat{\beta}$ occurred in about 80$\%$ of the total of 70 iterations, while other iterations consisted only of improving alternating linearizations.
 If we allow updates of $\hat{\beta}$ at every step, the algorithm takes more than 5000 iterations to converge in this case.
 Similar behavior was observed in all other cases.
 These observations clearly demonstrate the difference between the alternating linearization method and the operator splitting methods.